nats-io/nats-architecture-and-design/adr/ADR-20.md

 **List**

 List will list all the objects in this store.
-* List should not include deleted objects, except with optional convenience methods.
+* Do not include deleted objects, except with optional convenience methods.

 ```
 List() -> List or array of ObjectInfo